sharathrjtr/autonomous_car_driving/README.md

 ![top data](images/data_head.png)

 Plotting the distribution of training samples vs the steering values I found that there were many samples for steering value around 0.0.
-This is because due lot of straight road track.
+This was due lot of straight road track.

 ![distribution of training samples](images/histogram_images_vs_steering_anlges.png)